Early Years Foundation Stage (EYFS)

 Singing takes place as part of collective worship.
 In addition, we have a school singing club which often performs for the whole school, parents, the local community, for example this year they performed at the Emerson’s Green Town Council annual Christmas event

 Art and design is taught in an inspiring, practical and cross-curricular way at Barley Close

 In Key Stage 1 pupils are taught to use a range of materials creatively to design and make products, to use drawing, painting and sculpture to develop and share their ideas, experiences and imagination, to develop a wide range of art and design techniques in using colour, pattern, texture, line, shape, form and space.
 Pupils also learn about the work of a range of artists, craft makers and designers, comparing them, and making links to their own work.

 In Key stage 2 Pupils are taught to develop their techniques, including their control and their use of materials, with creativity, experimentation and an increasing awareness of different kinds of art, craft and design.
 Pupils also learn about great artists, architects and designers in history.

 You can see some fantastic examples of our art and design work on display around the school.

 Across the school we teach French through a fun, multi-sensory approach.
 In Key Stage 2, pupils are encouraged to explore the language in more details and develop their French speaking, listening, reading and writing skills.
-All french is delivered by Mrs Griffiths when she covers class PPA.
+All french is delivered by Mrs G when she covers class PPA.